 The report found that it was in the long-term interests of Queensland and the irrigation customers to transition ownership and management of SunWater’s irrigation Distribution Systems to irrigator-owned entities.
 Key reasons put forward included:

 - A move to Local Management would provide around 3,000 irrigators across Queensland an opportunity to control their own destiny, manage costs, and modernise/expand the distribution systems.

 - Queenslanders would benefit from an increase in productivity of the distribution system and removal of an ongoing subsidy to irrigators.

 On 1 October 2015, the Queensland government announced its decision to support the transition of four of the eight irrigation Distribution Systems (Eton, Emerald, St George and Theodore) to Local Management, subject to agreement between the State and relevant Distribution System Customers on the final terms of transfer and sufficient support from customers for the implementation of Local Management.

-The board of LMA Support Services Pty Ltd is made up of the chairs from the eight scheme entities and chaired by agribusiness expert, Mr John Storie.
-A project team has been engaged by LMA Support Services to support the irrigation boards.
+The board of LMA Support Services Pty Ltd was made up of the chairs from the eight scheme entities and chaired by agribusiness expert, Mr John Storie.
+A project team was engaged by LMA Support Services to support the irrigation boards.

 As a result of investigations Bundaberg, Lower Mary Burdekin-Haughton and Mareeba-Dimbulah boards opted not to proceed with LMA and the irrigation assets continue to be managed by SunWater.

 A majority of irrigators in Eton, Emerald, St George and Emerald voted to accept a LMA offer from Governments.
 Independent irrigators now own the schcmes, with all asset transfers to be finalised by March 2020.